CryptoMechanics/ibc-monitoring-tools/ibc-monitoring-be/README.md

 ### TODO

-- add appropriate notification code using websockets, telegram, etc.
-  - check that there there can never be false positives for such discrepancies
+- check that there there can never be false positives for discrepancy alerts